mardim91/devstack/WORKSHOP.rst

     Of course there is a more convenient way to access Instance's console.
 We can use the VNC console from the Horizon Dashboard.
     To do so we click on the Instance name and after that we click on the Console Tab.

-Deploy an Instance Through HEAT Component
+Deploy an Instance through HEAT component
 -----------------------------------------
 In this step we are going to deploy an Instance by loading a HEAT template and creating a Stack.
 The outcome of this procedure will be a fully functional instance.
 All the necessary resources which are needed for the deployment of that